-Appropriate undergraduate coursework in management, marketing, financial accounting, finance, statistics, and economics is required.
+Appropriate undergraduate coursework in financial accounting, finance, and statistics, is required.
 The prerequisite requirement must be fulfilled before enrolling in the corresponding graduate course.

 Specific program requirements and course descriptions are in the Graduate Bulletin available from the Office for Graduate Education or online at www.mtmary.edu.